-Built in 1998 as what is now called a mid-sized ship, the initial appearance is quite appealing.
+Built in 1998 as what is now called a mid-sized ship, the initial appearance of Sea Princess is quite appealing.
 The exterior of the ship has the traditional overall white paint job, 887 feet in length and 77,000 gross tons.
-The Sea Princess accommodates 1,990 passengers with over 400 balcony staterooms offered.
+This Princess Cruises ship accommodates 1,990 passengers with over 400 balcony staterooms offered.
 Entering the ship on Deck 5 was impressive with the sweeping curved stairway and central atrium with 4 glass elevators.
 The confusion starts here as the elevators mid ship only service some decks.
 Sorting out the access to accommodations and decks posed a challenge initially even to a seasoned cruiser.
 After a few days it would be a simple transit.

 PUBLIC AREAS: All were tastefully decorated and extremely well-kept.
 The color scheme ranged from gold and beige to bronze and darker beige — certainly subdued.
 Shops, internet café and library were easy to find and quite appealing.
 It was the largest library (and smallest internet café) I’ve seen aboard most modern cruise ships.
 The Razmatazz bar and disco was properly shiny with chrome and a small Plexiglas dance floor.
 Outdoor bars were colorful and appealing.
 The Vista Show Lounge was comparatively small with a very steep slope of chairs and table arrangements.
 However, throughout the ship serious attention to accessibility is apparent.
 Cleanliness of all areas of the ship was very noticeable.
 Hand washing stations are located everywhere and especially notable in the well-equipped children’s’ and teen facilities.
 The huge spa and fitness areas were beautifully decorated and quite well-equipped.
 The casino was comparatively small for the number of passengers.
 Staff throughout the ship were extremely friendly and helpful.